carbon-language/carbon-lang/docs/design/generics/details.md

 impls with a given type structure must be in the same library.
 Furthermore by the [impl declaration access rules](#access), they will be defined in the API file for the library if they could match any query from outside the library.
-If there are more than one impls with that type structure, they must be written together in a prioritization block.
+If there is more than one impl with that type structure, they must be written together in a prioritization block.
 Once a type structure is selected for a query, the first impl in the prioritization block that matches is selected.